elishaJ/cw_automations/README.md

 **Client**:
 The main "Client" folder includes automation scripts for account and project management tasks on Cloudways, as well as post-deployment automation for seamless application maintenance.

-- *Account Management*:
-Within this folder, you'll find automation scripts streamline account-wide tasks on Cloudways.
-These scripts allow account administrators to efficiently manage various aspects of their Cloudways account and perform SSH/Platform tasks through a single script on all running servers.

-- *Project Management*:
-Inside this folder, you'll find scripts tailored to automate various project management tasks.
-These scripts empower account administrators to effortlessly manage team member access across all applications within their projects.
-Additionally, they streamline the execution of SSH/Platform tasks through a single script, effectively saving valuable time.

-- *Post Deployment*:
-The Post Deployment folder contains Github workflow YAML file for executing custom SSH commands on servers following a successful Git pull.
-This scripts enable users to automate post-deployment tasks, such as database migrations, cache clearing, or any other actions required to ensure the smooth functioning of applications after code updates.

 **Server**
 The "Server" folder comprises essential tools and scripts aimed at enhancing server management efficiency.
-- *Administration*:
-Includes an APM (Application Performance Monitoring) script tailored for debugging server load and performance issues, providing invaluable insights for optimization.
-The myvars file is collection of functions and aliases to streamline common server administration tasks, empowering administrators to execute operations swiftly and effectively.

 ### Roadmap

 - [x]  Account-wide SSH task automation (all apps + all running servers)